 This would require some narrative as it might be difficult to link the two events together from a technical perspective and as the holder of only one underlying securities needs to be aware of the conditions of the event.

-Field 70 with qualifier COMP in sequence D of the MT 564 could be a viable solution for the narrative.
+Field 70 with qualifier COMP in sequence F of the MT 564 could be a viable solution for the narrative.